A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 To address the lack of name variety problem, we add variety to the entity name attributes as follows.
-In every KG source (DBpedia, YAGO, or Wikidata), there are often multiple attributes corresponding to the name of the entity, which we refer to as the name attributes.
+In every KG source (DBpedia, Wikidata, or Yago), there are often multiple attributes corresponding to the name of the entity, which we refer to as \textit{name attributes}.
 These multiple name attributes have different attribute values (i.e., entity names) as a result of the curation process of the KGs conducted by different humans.
 For an entity with multiple name attributes, we select a name attribute that is different from that of the corresponding entity in the other KG, if any.
-Thus, the above procedure provides variety in entity names between the KGs in our datasets, resulting in $36\%$ of the aligned entities with different entity names.
+Thus, the above procedure provides variety in entity names between the KGs in our datasets.
+After this process, it turns out that $36\%$ of the aligned entities have different entity names.
 The statistics of DWY-NB are listed in Table~\ref{table-dataset_statistics}.
+To conduct scalability experiment in Experiment 5 of Section 7.4, we further generate larger versions (100K, 300K and 600K entities in each KG of the KG pair) of the dataset DW-NB in the same way as as described above.
+Details of all the datasets can be found at (\url{https://github.com/ruizhang-ai/EA\_for\_KG}).